Arizona Sexual Abuse Lawsuits

 Arizona is one of the few states that enacted a revival window in 2019, allowing survivors of sexual abuse, whose claims were previously expired, the legal right to file those claims until December 31, 2020.
 This new law helps survivors of sexual abuse and assault get justice against their abuser, while also allowing for compensation.
 These laws enable lawyers handling sexual abuse claims in Arizona to file cases against sexual predators, including clergy members, and the Catholic church.

-Below you will find information on Arizona’s statute of limitations laws.
+Below you will find Arizona lawsuits news & updates, as well as additional information on Arizona’s statute of limitations laws.
 These laws are important because they dictate how long a lawyer handling an Arizona sexual assault case has to file a claim on behalf of a survivor.
-In addition, we’ve compiled a list of Arizona settlements received by sexual abuse and assault survivors.
+In addition, we’ve compiled a list of Arizona settlements received by sexual abuse and assault survivors and a list of Arizona’s ‘credibly’ accused priests released by the dioceses.

 Arizona Statute of Limitations for Sexual Abuse & Assault